 A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 Most businesses know their website could be better.
-Few understand exactly how much their current site is costing them.
+Few have put a number on what the current one is costing them.

-This paper puts real numbers to the problem.
+This paper does that.
 Using industry data, conversion benchmarks, and local market analysis, we quantify the financial impact of a poor website across six categories: lost leads, lost trust, lost search visibility, lost revenue, security liability, and competitive disadvantage.

-The total cost is not abstract.
 For a typical service business — a dental practice, law firm, HVAC company, or financial advisory firm — a poor website costs between $150,000 and $500,000 per year in lost revenue.
-Not because the website breaks.
-Because it quietly, invisibly fails to convert the visitors who do arrive and fails to attract the visitors who never find it.
+Not from crashes or downtime.
+From failing to convert the visitors who show up and failing to attract the visitors who never find it.

 A website failure is rarely dramatic.
-The server does not crash.
-The homepage does not display an error message.
-Instead, a bad website fails in ways that are almost impossible to detect without measurement:
+The server doesn't crash.
+The homepage doesn't throw an error.
+Instead, a bad website fails in ways you can't detect without measurement:

 Bounce rate is the percentage of visitors who arrive on your site and leave without taking any action — no second page view, no click, no form submission.
-They arrived, they evaluated, and they decided your site was not worth their time.
+They arrived, evaluated, and decided your site wasn't worth their time.

-Google's industry benchmark data shows that the average website bounce rate is 47%.
-But the distribution matters more than the average:
+Google's industry benchmark data shows the average website bounce rate is 47%.
+The distribution matters more than the average:

 | Site Quality | Bounce Rate | Visitors Lost per 100 |